 Previously on the Hour of Power

-- The Kingdom of God by Bobby Schuller
+- Sermon on the Mount: Letting Go of Self-Righteousness by Bobby Schuller